Lenoir City, Tennessee: 20th century

+In April 1985, Alice Clayton was elected Lenoir City's first woman city council member.
+Clayton came in second in the election and served a four-year term.
+Clayton was appointed by Mayor Charles Eblen as the street commissioner and served on the planning commission, the finance committee and the celebration committee for Homecoming '86, a celebration of Tennessee's 100th anniversary.

-On February 21, 1993, at 5:05PM, an F-3 tornado touched down in eastern Roane County (just west of town) and tracked east-southeast directly toward the city.
+On February 21, 1993, an F-3 tornado touched down in eastern Roane County (just west of town) and tracked east-southeast directly toward the city.
 The tornado devastated parts of the city.
 Parts of downtown, as well as the area near A Street and 5th Avenue, were destroyed.
 The Lenoir City High School/Middle School property suffered major damage (it was redeveloped as River Oaks Place).
 The tornado continued east-southeastward, going through the town of Friendsville before lifting in western Maryville.
-The death toll was one (in Lenoir City) and 55 people were injured, per the NWS Tornado Database.
+One person died in Lenoir City, and 55 people were injured.

 In March 1998, a historic landmark, the William B. Lenoir Hotel, the block of Broadway (US 11) between A and B streets, was destroyed by a massive fire.
 The entire block was lost as it had been built with a common attic and basement, meaning there were no firewalls between buildings.
 Wilburn's Barbershop, the Lenoir City Public Library, a Mexican grocery, offices for TV Readers magazine and Habitat for Humanity, a school photography company and photo finishing lab, and several apartments, were all destroyed by the blaze.
 This block was redeveloped for Roane State Community College, Tennessee Career Center, and a new Lenoir City Public Library.

 21st century

-In the early 2000s, Lenoir City's economy expanded.
-New businesses developed along U.S. Highway 321, where new franchise restaurants, such as Ruby Tuesday, Chili's, Cracker Barrel, Aubrey's, and Zaxby's, were added.
-New stores included Home Depot, Goody's Family Clothing (now defunct), Cato, and Blockbuster Video (also defunct).
-A new hospital, Fort Loudoun Medical Center, was built to replace the old Fort Sander's Loudon Hospital in nearby Loudon.
+In the early 2000s, Lenoir City's economy expanded and many new businesses developed along U.S. Highway 321.
+Fort Loudoun Medical Center was built to replace the old Fort Sander's Loudon Hospital in nearby Loudon.
 In the late 2000s, two major commercial developments were announced.
 Creekwood Park is located parallel to I-75 between US-321 and US-70.
 A new four-lane road was built between the two highways.
 A luxury apartment complex was built on part of the site.
 In 2014, business development finally started in the area, with a few medical offices completed.
 From 2016 to 2017, the city constructed a new community center called "The Venue", and a new headquarters here for the Lenoir City Utilities Board here.

 Dr. Bob Overholt, a local physician and TV personality, announced another development: The Market at Town Creek, planned to connect US-321 and Harrison Road near the Lenoir City High School and Middle School property.
-New businesses there include a Food City grocery store, Bojangles restaurant, Knoxville TVA Employees Credit Union, AT&T Store, Pizza Hut, and a tanning salon.
 In 2013 Town Creek Parkway, a four-lane road connecting US-321 and Harrison Road, was completed.

-In 2016, the city inaugurated its first female city councilwoman, Jennifer Wampler.
+In 2016, the city appointed the second female city councilwoman, Jennifer Wampler.
 She was appointed to complete the remainder of the term vacated by the death of her late husband, Harry Wampler.
+The first woman elected to Lenoir City Council was Alice Clayton in April 1985.